rpiRobotics/ik-geo/README.md

 # Linear Subproblem Solutions
 Implementation of subproblem solutions using a linear algebra approach from ["Canonical Subproblems for Robot Inverse Kinematics"](https://arxiv.org/abs/2211.05737).
 We also include inverse kinematics solutions to a number of 6-dof robot types, examples with specific robots, and timing tests.

+For 7-DOF inverse kinematics using the Shoulder-Elbow-Wrist (SEW) angle, please see the [stereo-sew](https://github.com/rpiRobotics/stereo-sew) repo.

 ### Subproblem 1: Circle and point

 $$\min_\theta \lVert R(k,\theta)p_1 - p_2\rVert$$